Chemical Peeling

 Types of Peelings and Procedures

-Depending on the type of peel, the patient may feel a mild or severe burning sensation on the skin, similar to a sunburn.
-Superficial peels typically cause redness, which can last from three to five days.
+Depending on the type of peeling, the patient may feel mild to severe burning on the skin, similar to a sunburn.
+Superficial peeling usually causes redness, which may last three to five days.

 ADVICE